MrYsLab/pymata4/docs/init.md

 The default value is 0.000001 seconds.

 ### shutdown_on_exception
-When an exception is detected within pymata4, if this parameter is set to True, the _shutdown_ method is called before raising the exception. to perform an orderly pymata4 shutdown.
-The Arduino will be set to a knownIf you set this to False, the exception is raised without calling shutdown.
+When this parameter is set to True, the shutdown method is automatically called when an exception is detected.
+This disables reporting for both digital and analog pins, in addition to closing the serial port.

-By setting this parameter to False, the Arduino will remain in its current state.
+By setting this parameter to False, the Arduino may continue to send data to your application even after restarting it.

-In contrast, when it is set to True, the Arduino will be set to a known, and hopefully safe state.
+The default is True and recommended to be used.

 ### Exceptions
 Pymata4 will raise a RuntimeError exception in \__init__ for the following reasons: